shunty-gh/AdventOfCode2021/ts/README.md

 #### Run specific day(s)

-To run the solution for a specific day or days (if they have been completed) you can add day numbers after the `(src|lib)/main` parameter. eg:
+To run the solution for a specific day or days (if they have been completed) you can add space separated day numbers after the `(src|lib)/main` parameter. eg:

 ```
 $> esrun src/main 2 4 7